ccUnity3d/Brainztorm-docs/manual/errors/server.rst

 Show errors in Admin Tools
 ==========================

-Admin tools has a option "Diagnostics" and the sub-option "Errors", in this section you can see all creashes in the game that has reported by the client side ordered by the last insidence to the first.
+Admin tools has an option "Diagnostics" and the sub-option "Errors", in this section you can see all the crashes in the game that has been reported by the client ordered by the lastest insidence to the first.

-In the right top you can found a section of filters to group by type of error and show specific error by error.
+At the right top of the screen, you can find a section of filters to group by type of errors and show a specific error by its code.

 .. image:: images/errors-filter.png